Layr-Labs/eigenlayer-contracts/docs/README.md

 | [TODO - BeaconChainOracle](#TODO) | TODO | TODO |

 These contracts work together to enable native ETH restaking:
-* Users deploy `EigenPods`, which contain beacon chain state proof logic used to verify a validator's withdrawal credentials, balance, and exit.
+* Users deploy `EigenPods` via the `EigenPodManager`, which contain beacon chain state proof logic used to verify a validator's withdrawal credentials, balance, and exit.
 An `EigenPod's` main role is to serve as the withdrawal address for one or more of a user's validators.
 * The `EigenPodManager` handles `EigenPod` creation, validator withdrawal, and accounting+interactions between users with restaked native ETH and the `DelegationManager`.
 * The `DelayedWithdrawalRouter` imposes a 7-day delay on completing withdrawals from an `EigenPod`.
 This is primarily to add a stopgap against a hack being able to instantly withdraw funds.
 * TODO: BeaconChainOracle intro

-**Strategies**:
+**StrategyManager**:

 | File | Type | Proxy? |
 | -------- | -------- | -------- |